Charges after US Capitol insurrection roil far-right groups | WTOP

 “We’re already seeing a lot of this rhetoric being spewed in an effort to pull in people,” said Freddy Cruz, a Southern Poverty Law Center research analyst who studies anti-government groups.
 “It’s very possible that people will become energized and try to coordinate more activity given that we have a Democratic president in office.”

-Members of the Proud Boys and the Oath Keepers make up just a small fraction of the more than 400 people charged so far.
-Prosecutors have narrowed in on the two extremist groups as they try to determine how much planning went into the attack, but authorities have said they’re intent on arresting anyone involved in the riot.
+Members of the Proud Boys and the Oath Keepers make up just a fraction of the more than 400 people charged so far.
+Prosecutors have narrowed in on the two extremist groups as they try to determine how much planning went into the attack, but authorities have said they’re intent on arresting anyone involved.

-More than two dozen Proud Boys leaders, members or associates are among those arrested.
-The group of self-described “Western chauvinists” emerged from far-right fringes during the Trump administration to mainstream GOP circles, with allies like longtime Trump backer Roger Stone.
+The Proud Boys, a self-described “Western chauvinist” group, emerged from far-right fringes during the Trump administration to mainstream GOP circles, with allies like longtime Trump backer Roger Stone.
 The group claims it has more than 30,000 members nationwide.

-In the sustained protests last summer over police brutality, their counter demonstrations often devolved into violence.
-Law enforcement stepped in during a protest in Michigan.
-Members were accused of vandalizing property in Washington, D.C.
-Then, during a presidential debate with Biden, the group gained greater notoriety after Trump refused to condemn white supremacist groups and told the Proud Boys directly to “stand back and stand by.”

 Chairman Henry “Enrique” Tarrio hasn’t been charged in the riot.
 He wasn’t there on Jan.
 6. He’d been arrested in an unrelated vandalism case as he arrived in Washington two days before the insurrection and was ordered out of the area by a judge.
 Law enforcement later said Tarrio was picked up in part to help quell potential violence.